 Famous works cited as dreampunk include many of the works of filmmaker David Lynch and Lewis Carroll's Alice series.

 Yelena Calavera's interpretation of dreampunk centres on the story as a vehicle of the dreamingbody as it has been envisioned by Arnold Mindell, an American author, therapist and teacher in the fields of transpersonal psychology, body psychotherapy, social change and spirituality.
 Mindell draws on the shamanic literary works of Mircea Eliade and Carlos Castaneda, as well as the extensive writings of Carl Jung.
 Other influences of Mindell's include Lao Tze, and the Tibetan Book of the Dead.

 Calavera has been deeply influenced by the work of Clarissa Pinkola Estes, Women Who Run With The Wolves, in her calling to work with wolves, and by Maureen Murdoch's The Heroine's Journey.
-Milan Kundera and Fyodor Dostoevsky have lent her a preference for sardonic, pornographic existential philosophy, and Pablo Neruda for hopeless romance.
+Milan Kundera and Fyodor Dostoevsky have lent her a preference for sultry and sardonic existential philosophy, and Pablo Neruda for hopeless romance.